OCA/stock-logistics-reporting/stock_picking_report_custom_description/README.rst

 To use this module, you need to:

 #.
 Create a sale order and set manual description in sale order lines.
 #.
+Confirm the order.
+#.
+Navigate to the delivery through the smart-button.
-Go to *Inventory > Deliveries* and you can print the reports with move name
+#.
+You can print the reports with move name instead product name on the specific
-   instead product name.
+   reports:

+   * Delivery Slip (Description).
+   * Picking Operations (Description)

 Bug Tracker
 ===========